wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 After the system call returns, the function will scan the file descriptor array to determine which of them have fired, and inserts them into the `fired` array of the event loop object.
 The function also returns the number of fired file descriptors to the caller.

+#### The Event Handling Layer

+The singleton event loop object is initialized during server initialization by calling `aeCreateEventLoop()` (file `ae.c`), which initializes the loop object and returns it to the server.
+The server saves the event loop object in the server object field `el`.

 ## Data Structures